CNRN® Practice Test

 The CNRN exam contains 220 multiple-choice questions, 20 of which are unscored, and you will be given a time limit of 4 hours.
 The 20 unscored questions are used by the ABNN to evaluate questions for future versions of the exam.

-The questions on the exam are categorized in two ways: disorders and interventions.
+The questions on the exam are grouped into three categories:

 • Traumatic brain injury